puffyCid/artemis-api/artemis-docs/docs/Contributing/overview.md

 From the root of the artemis repo:

-- `core/` workspace containsthe library component of artemis.
+- `core/` workspace contains the library component of artemis.
 The bulk of the code is located here
 - `cli/` workspace contains the executable component artemis.
 - `server/` workspace contains the experimental server component of artemis.
 Its